department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/user-research-guidance.md

 - Re: how many people to talk to -- this might depend on different user types.
 I don't think you need to talk to 10 veterans, but 10 people might be an appropriate number of people to talk to if that's a combo of veterans, dependents, caregivers, etc.
 - We should include assistive tech users, but we can include a combo of people who both do and do not use assistive tech.

-## Stakeholders
+## OCTO & contractor partners

-- Assuming I am out while this happens, Mikki and Chante are leading this work from the OCTO perspective.
+- Assuming I am out while this happens, Mikki Northuis and Chante Lantos-Swett are leading this work from the OCTO perspective.
-- The health apartment team (ie. Lauren & co) have interest in this work too, though this should not turn into something solely focused on health tasks or the new health experience.
+- The health apartment team (ie. Lauren Alexanderson & co) have interest in this work too, though this should not turn into something solely focused on health tasks or the new health experience.
-- Please review the the research plan with Mikki, Chante, Lauren Alexanderson (if she has bandwidth), and Coulton Bunney for feedback/input.
+- For OCTO: Please review the the research plan with Mikki, Chante, Lauren Alexanderson (if she has bandwidth), and Coulton Bunney for feedback/input.
+- For contractors: Please consult with Robyn Singleton (health apartment; doing research on how to reconcile the homepage/My VA/health landing pages) and Cindy Merrill (research for the sitewide team) to make sure this work compliments research they are doing.
+Mikki is involved in all efforts, so she can help connect dots as well.